 This is an active dog who loves to run free.
 It is therefore not the best choice for growing it in the apartment.
 However, it is a tolerable option, but you need to give the dog the opportunity to spend its energy outside.
 Running and ball games are the best choices.

 Their short coat is maintained very easily.
-However, it is necessary to comb the hair periodically to keep it clean.
+However, it is necessary to comb periodically to clean.
 Can bathe when necessary.

 Children and other pets